Patient education: Preeclampsia (Beyond the Basics)

 Critical illness during pregnancy and the peripartum period

-Expectant management of severe preeclampsia
+Expectant management of preeclampsia with severe features

 Management of hypertension in pregnant and postpartum women